Playwrights’ Platform Frequently Asked Questions

 For new plays: New plays are at the core of our mission.

-Between September and June, we generally host two meetings a month.
-Between June and September, we do not host any meetings, but we have a festival in June or July.
+From September to June, we host three meetings a month, two at Lasell College and one at Boston Playwrights’ Theatre.
+Between June and September, we generally host 1 meeting per month, at Boston Playwrights’ Theatre.
+We also have a festival, typically at Boston Playwrights’ Theatre, in June.
 See our Calendar for all our currently scheduled meeting times.

 See our Meeting Address section for directions.

 Our festival is held in June.
 See above.

 You must be a member of Playwrights’ Platform before your work can be read in front of the group.
 Fortunately, joining Playwrights’ Platform is easy and inexpensive!
 Once you are a member, we recommend you attend several meetings before requesting time on our reading calendar.
 Then, simply request time from the Secretary, who will need to know 1) the title of the play, and 2) the time required for the reading (we expect playwrights to read their work out loud to provide an accurate estimate) – as this allows us to be sure we have sufficient time for both readings and critiques.

 The Playwrights’ Platform is home to an Actors-in-Residence program (AIR).
 This wonderful group of talented actors dedicate their time to helping playwrights’ develop new plays by reading their works.
 Playwrights are welcome to invite any actor of their choosing to read, whether it be someone from the Actors in Residence program or someone the playwright knows personally.
 In the case that the playwright is unable to find enough actors to read for their play, members of the audience are usually willing to fill in as readers to ensure that the show go on.

 If you are new to the Platform and you have a full-length play, consider getting one act or one scene read first.
 This will allow you a better chance of getting scheduled, allow us to get to know you better, and allow you to get to know us better!